Income Tax on Fixed Deposit & Savings Interest

 Applicable TDS Rate

-10% for resident individuals who've provided their PAN to the bank; 20% if PAN hasn't been furnished.
-Non-resident individuals may attract different rates depending on tax status and applicable treaties.
+10% for resident individuals who have provided their PAN to the bank; 20% if PAN has not been furnished.
+Non-resident individuals may attract different rates depending on their tax status and any applicable tax treaties.
+For NRI-specific tax treatment, see our article on Foreign Income Tax Compliance in India.

 Threshold Amount